-CVD is the major cause of morbidity and mortality for individuals with diabetes and is the largest contributor to the direct and indirect costs of diabetes.
+CVD is the major cause of morbidity and mortality for individuals with diabetes and the largest contributor to the direct and indirect costs of diabetes.
 The common conditions coexisting with type 2 diabetes (e.g., hypertension and dyslipidemia) are clear risk factors for CVD, and diabetes itself confers independent risk.
-Numerous studies have shown the efficacy of controlling cardiovascular risk factors in preventing or slowing CVD in people with diabetes.
-Evidence is summarized in the following sections and reviewed in detail in the ADA technical reviews on hypertension (125), dyslipidemia (126), aspirin therapy (127), and smoking cessation (128), and in the AHA/ ADA scientific statement on prevention of CVD in people with diabetes (129).
-Emphasis should be placed on reducing cardiovascular risk factors, and clinicians should be alert for signs and symptoms of atherosclerosis.
+Numerous studies have shown the efficacy of controlling individual cardiovascular risk factors in preventing or slowing CVD in people with diabetes.
+Large benefits are seen when multiple risk factors are addressed globally (154).
+Evidence is summarized in the following sections and reviewed in detail in the ADA technical reviews on hypertension (155), dyslipidemia (156), aspirin therapy (157), and smoking cessation (158) and in the American Heart Association (AHA)/ADA scientific statement on prevention of CVD in people with diabetes (159).